 Before discussing the tax rules, let’s clarify some standard terms used in tax residency.

-- Temporary resident: A non-Australian granted the right to reside in Australia for an agreed period without full citizenship.
+- Temporary resident: A person who is granted the right to reside in Australia for a set period without full citizenship.

-- Foreign national: Anyone who only has citizenship outside of Australia.
+- Foreign national: A person who only has citizenship outside of Australia.

-- Dual resident: Anyone who has citizenship in two countries.
+- Dual resident: A person who holds citizenship in two countries.

-- Permanent resident: Anyone with the legal right to live in Australia for an undefined period.
-They may remain citizens of another country.
+- Permanent resident: A person with the legal right to live in Australia indefinitely but may still hold citizenship in another country.

-- Australian citizen: Anyone born in Australia with the legal right to live, work, and vote in the country.
+- Australian citizen: A person with the legal right to live, work, and vote in Australia.

-- Resident for Tax purposes: Anyone who lives and works in Australia for most of the year.
+- Resident for Tax purposes: A person who primarily lives and works in Australia for most of the year.